t20100/SE_training/4_Documentation/index.rst

 .. code-block:: python

    def is_power_of_two(value):
+       """Returns True if value is a power of two.

+       It supports numpy array of int of any dimensions and returns an array of bool of same dimensions.

+       Limitation: Returns True for 0.
+       """
        return (value & (value - 1)) == 0

-Better but still missing some information:

-- Limitation: This function returns True for 0
-- It supports numpy array of int of any dimension as input

 ------